Bret Bielema: Illinois

 In the 2023 season, Bielema and the Fighting Illini finished with a 5–7 record.

 In the 2024 season, the Bielema-led Illini opened the season 4–0, with wins again Eastern Illinois, Central Michigan, and upset victories over the No. 19 Kansas Jayhawks and No. 22 Nebraska Cornhuskers, being ranked No. 19 in the country.
-The Illini then traveled to State College for a emergency white out matchup against the No. 9 Penn State Nittany Lions and lost 21–7.
+The Illini then traveled to State College for an emergency white out matchup against the No. 9 Penn State Nittany Lions and lost 21–7.
 Following the loss, the Illini won two straight games, including a victory over the No. 24 Michigan Wolverines in the Memorial Stadium Rededication Game, celebrating 100 years since Red Grange's legendary performance against the Michigan Wolverines.
 The Illini then dropped a game to No. 1 Oregon in a blowout victory for the Ducks, and lost at home to the Minnesota Golden Gophers in a close game where quarterback Luke Altmyer fumbled the ball on a potential game-tying drive.
-The Illini then won three straight games, including a win at Rutgers, where wide receiver Pat Bryant scored a 40 yard touchdown on a pass from Luke Altmyer with 14 seconds left to seal the victory.
+The Illini then won three straight games, including a win at Rutgers, where wide receiver Pat Bryant scored a 40-yard touchdown on a pass from Luke Altmyer with 14 seconds left to seal the victory.
 The three game win streak to end the regular season was capped off by reclaiming the Land of Lincoln Trophy against the Northwestern Wildcats.
 Illinois accepted an invitation to the 2024 Citrus Bowl against the No. 15 South Carolina Gamecocks, where they emerged victorious riding a 2 touchdown performance from running back Josh McCray.
 The Illini finished the season with a 10–3 record, their first 10 win season since 2001 and first bowl game win since 2011.

 In May 2025, Bielema and Illinois agreed to a new contract that would keep Bielema signed through the 2030 season with an annual salary starting at $7.7 million for the 2025 season.
+Illinois started the season #12 in the AP Poll.
+He led Illinois to a 8–4 regular season record, which involved a win over #21 USC.
+Illinois lost to his former team, unranked Wisconsin, 27-10, in late November.^{} Illinois defeated Tennessee in the Music City Bowl 30–28 to finish 9–4.